Analytic Nuclear Gradients for Complete Active Space Linearized Pair-Density Functional Theory: Results and Discussion

-Here we consider calculations with a full-valence active space of the optimized ground state ($S_0$) and the first excited state of $n\to\pi^*$ character ($S_1$) of formaldehyde.
-In the ground state, formaldehyde is a planar molecule with $C_{2v}$ symmetry.
-For the first excited state of formaldehyde, it is known that the \ce{C=O} double bond is elongated, and the molecule is no longer planar.
 We define $\eta$ to be the angle between the \ce{H-C-H} plane and the \ce{C=O} bond, which is a measure of the nonplanarity of the structure.
 We will take as our reference the experimental ground- and excited-state geometries reported by \citet{Duncanground1974} and \citet{Jensengeometry1982} respectively.

 The L-PDFT ground- and excited-state structural parameters are summarized in \cref{tab:formaldehyde-geo}, where they are compared to results obtained by other methods including MC-PDFT \cite{ScottAnalytic2020} and CASPT2 \cite{BudzakAccurate2017}.
 Both the MC-PDFT and CASPT2 calculations utilize a full-valence active space, with the MC-PDFT calculation also including two additional oxygen lone-pair orbitals.
-Additionally, there are results \cite{BaoAnalytic2022} from MC-PDFT and compressed multi-state PDFT (CMS-PDFT) \cite{BaoCompressed2020} using a smaller (6,5) active space.
+Additionally, there are results \cite{BaoAnalytic2022} from MC-PDFT and CMS-PDFT \cite{BaoCompressed2020} using a smaller (6,5) active space.
 This smaller active space was chosen using the ABC2 automatic active-space selection scheme \cite{BaoAutomatic2019} by setting the parameters $A$, $B$, and $C$ to 3, 2, and 0 respectively.
 We also include results from high-level single-reference methods computed by \citet{BudzakAccurate2017} including \gls{adc2} \cite{Dreuwalgebraic2014}, \gls{cc2} \cite{Christiansensecond1995}, \gls{cc3} \cite{Christiansensecond1995, KochCC31997}, and coupled cluster response method with single and double excitations and noniterative connected triple excitations from \gls{cc3} (CCSDR(3)) \cite{ChristiansenPerturbative1996}.